jrruethe/jrruethe.github.io/source/_posts/2015-12-04-bitcoin-donations.markdown

 title: "Bitcoin Donations"
 date: 2015-12-04 20:37:39 -0500
 comments: true
+toc: true
 categories:
+ - Bitcoin
 ---

 Its that time of year again, and I am reminded by the large banner at the top of Wikipedia.
 I have some spare change lying around, and I feel like showing my support to fellow programmers who maintain the software I use every day.

 I am a strong supporter of Bitcoin and naturally I wanted to use it for donations.
 I have had my Bitcoin address posted on my blog, and have had a few donations from readers (thank you!).
 One of the best things about Bitcoin is that anyone can send and receive money without needing to sign up for anything.
 It is a great way to quickly and convieniently transfer cash, and you can be sure that your transaction reaches the intended person without needing to interact with any middleman.

+{% more %}

 First, I compiled a list of the major OSS software products I rely on, as well as projects I truely believe in, and found the donation pages for each.
 I discovered that many of them do provide a way to pay with Bitcoin; however, the methods, formats, and requirements varied greatly.
 This is a perfect opportunity to provide a review on how easy or difficult it is to donate Bitcoin to websites today.
 I took my list and trimmed it down to a small subset of different examples.
 This post will be reviewing the Bitcoin donation methods for the following sites: